vhscom/after-dark/README.md

   theme_variant = "" # Optional, for use to overriding default theme
 ```

 That's it!
 Everything else is optional.

 Read on to learn more about configuring specific features and how to customize the theme.

-When you're ready to host, **save money over using Netify** by [turning your site into a JAMstack](https://vhs.codeberg.page/zero-to-http-2-aws-hugo/) site with Amazon Web Services and receive your first year free.
+And when you're ready to host, **save money over using Netify** by [turning your After Dark site into a JAMstack site](https://vhs.codeberg.page/zero-to-http-2-aws-hugo/) using Amazon Web Services.

 ## Adding a Section Menu